 - pH Tester: Due to the inclusion of chemicals in your pool water to maintain it’s cleanliness, it is necessary to test the water’s pH levels in order to determine the water safety and whether or not it is fit for swimming.
 Be sure to purchase a reliable brand of pH tester at your local supermarket.
 DIY pH tester kits usually consist of two types:

 - 1.Reagent Kits: require you to extract a sample of water and add liquids or tablets to it.
-The water will then change color according to its chemical content.
+The water will then change colour according to its chemical content.

-- 2.Test Strips: immerse a strip into your pool water and watch it change color to indicate the chemical balance of the water.
-Match this color with a color chart to determine the pool’s pH level.
+- 2.Test Strips: immerse a strip into your pool water and watch it change colour to indicate the chemical balance of the water.
+Match this colour with a colour chart to determine the pool’s pH level.

 - Pool Filter: A reliable pool filter system is essential to maintaining a clean pool.
 As with pool vacuums, these also come in various types as can be seen in the list below.
 It is very important that you maintain your filter in order for it to perform at an optimal level.
 Be

 careful, however, of cleaning your filter too often.
 A slightly dirty filter works better than a completely clean filter as the occurrence of some dirt helps to trap other debris.

 - Aim to clean your filter when you see an increase in the flow between the pressure gauge and flow meter.
 It’s time to clean the filter when the variance reaches 10 to 15 pounds (4.5 to 6.8 kilograms) per square inch.

 - We recommend emptying your filter’s basket at least once a week and cleaning you’re filter’s pipes once a month.
 Strainer baskets can be found either attached to the sides of aboveground pools or in the pool deck of inground pools.
 See more detailed tips on how to clean a pool filter included below: